Vampire2008/LethalReina_Modpack/README.md

 * Base - common mods that used by all
 * Light - includes some mods that simplified game
-* Hard (but named as regular modpack) - includes some mods that make game harder
+* Hard - includes some mods that make game harder

 ## Base